-- 2. The Secretary, or designee, shall decide the dispute under the reasonableness standard, reduce the decision to writing and serve a copy to the Managed Care Plan.
+- 2. The Deputy Secretary or his/her designee shall decide the dispute under the reasonableness standard, reduce the decision to writing and serve a copy to the Managed Care Plan.
 This written decision shall be final. - 3.
-The exclusive venue of any legal or equitable action that arises out of or relating to this Contract, including an appeal of the final decision of the Secretary, or designee, shall be Circuit Court in Leon County, Florida; in any such action, the Managed Care Plan agrees to waive its rights to a jury trial, and that the Circuit Court can only review the final decision for reasonableness, and Florida law shall apply.
+The exclusive venue of any legal or equitable action that arises out of or relating to this Contract, including an appeal of the final decision of the Deputy Secretary or his/her designee, shall be Circuit Court in Leon County, Florida; in any such action, the Managed Care Plan agrees to waive its rights to a jury trial, and that the Circuit Court can only review the final decision for reasonableness, and Florida law shall apply.
 In the event the Agency issues any action under Florida Statutes or Florida Administrative Code apart from this Contract, the Managed Care Plan shall receive notice of the appropriate administrative remedy.